Ethra8/candlelight-worlds/README.md

 # TESTING

 ## COMPATIBILITY AND RESPONSIVE TESTING

-### PRESELECTING TESTING TARGETS
+### 1. PRESELECTING TESTING TARGETS
-- To meaningful testing of site, [Stat Counter](https://gs.statcounter.com) has been used, in order to get an insight of the following:
+- For a meaningful testing of the site, [Stat Counter](https://gs.statcounter.com) has been used, in order to get an insight of the following:

     * **BROWSER MARKET SHARE** - Most commonly used browsers worldwide: